Why Does My Heat Pump Freeze Up in Summer?

 How Do I Know My Heat Pump Froze in the Summer?

-If you see ice on the heat pump’s evaporator coil or refrigerant lines, even if it’s just a few drops or a thin layer, shut your heat pump off immediately.
+If you see ice on the heat pump’s evaporator coil or refrigerant lines, even if it’s just a few drops or a thin layer, shut off your heat pump immediately.
 Try switching the system’s fan from “auto” to “on” and see if that will defrost the ice.
-If not, call your local Fenton HVAC company to come assess and repair your heat pump as soon as possible, because you’ll want it fixed before the ice reaches your compressor!
+If not, call Metro Heat Cool to come assess and repair your heat pump as soon as possible, because you’ll want it fixed before the ice reaches your compressor!

 Why Your Heat Pump Freezes Up in the Summer

 While you wait for the HVAC technician to arrive, you’re probably wondering, “Why does my heat pump freeze up in the Summer?
 It’s supposed to be hot, not cold!”
 Well, your heat pump works to cool your home by absorbing heat with a cold refrigerant that runs through your evaporator coil.
 As warm air hits the coil, condensation builds up.
 If the coil gets too cold, the condensation freezes, causing your heat pump to “freeze up” in the Summer.